dnedry2/cpp-plugins/README.md

 # cpp-plugins
-Experementing with building a cpp plugin system
+Experimenting with building a cpp plugin system